 This LED touch screen monitor is available in 2 screen sizes - 24 and 27 inches.
 Both are designed for 16:9 aspect ratio, so the image is always wide and natural.
 The maximum resolution is 1920 x 1080 pixels (Full HD), so the picture is always detailed.
 No need to remind you that Full HD resolution is the best for watching movies.
 The response time is rather high - 14 ms, so this monitor isn't actually the best choice for gamers.
 However, the MVA panel provides high image quality - the colors are vibrant and 'full'.

 The Planar Helium touch screen LED monitor offers lots of connectivity options, so you can connect lots of devices to this display.
 First of all, there's an analog VGA port, so you can easily connect Planar even to a relatively outdated PC.
 For newer computers and devices, HDMI and Display port (w/HDCP) inputs are available.
 The monitor has a USB hub (2 x USB 3.0 ports), so you can quickly plug a flash drive or any other device in.
-Planar is a truly multifunctional model thanks to a built-in camera (HD 720p), microphone, and even a couple of 2-Watt speakers (they produce a fairly good sound, despite small size).
+Planar is a truly multifunctional model thanks to the built-in camera (HD 720p), microphone, and even a couple of 2-Watt speakers (they produce a fairly good sound, despite small size).

 That's a unique monitor with smart design and perfect ergonomics.
 Special Helium desk stand allows you to adjust the tilt (from 15 to 70 degrees), or you can lay the display flat.
 Unlike some counterparts, this monitor supports either portrait or landscape orientation, so you can choose the fitting one.
 If you are going to attach a monitor to a wall, VESA mount compatibility is provided (100 x 100 mm).